Find Affordable College Courses

 Women make up 92% of the housing majors at the school.

-Out of the 6 schools in the United States that were part of this year’s ranking, University of Missouri - Columbia landed the # 3 spot on the list.
-Located in the city of Columbia, Mizzou is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Missouri - Columbia.
+It ranked #3 on our 2023 Most Popular Housing Master’s Degree Schools list.
+Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.

-Out of the 6 schools in the United States that were part of this year’s ranking, Southern Methodist University landed the # 4 spot on the list.
+The in-demand master’s degree programs at Southern Methodist University helped the school earn the #4 place on this year’s ranking of the most popular housing schools in the United States.
 Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.

 Full Housing at Southern Methodist University Report